francis-auka/title-guard/README.md

 Title Guard uses a **Zero-Storage Policy** for sensitive documents.
 When a user uploads a document for registration or verification, the file is processed entirely in the application's RAM.
 Only the resulting SHA-256 hash is compared or stored.
 Your property data remains your property.

----

-## ⚖️ License

-Distributed under the MIT License.
-See `LICENSE` for more information.

----

-**Built with ❤️ for a more transparent Kenyan land registry.**